gingerhome/gingee/docs/CONTRIBUTING.md

         -   `fix: Correctly handle cache clearing in platform.deleteApp`
         -   `docs: Update reference guide for the 'db' module`

-6.  **Submit the Pull Request:** Push your branch to your fork and open a Pull Request against the `main` branch of the GingerJS repository.
+6.  **Submit the Pull Request:** Push your branch to your fork and open a Pull Request against the `main` branch of the Gingee repository.
     *   In your PR description, link to the issue it resolves (e.g., "Closes #42").
     *   If you included a `PROMPT.md`, please mention it.